kubernetes/website/content/en/docs/concepts/workloads/autoscaling.md

 ---
-reviewers: []
 title: Autoscaling Workloads
 description: >-
-  With Autoscaling, you can automatically update your workloads or infrastructure in one way or another.
+  With autoscaling, you can automatically update your workloads in one way or another.
 This allows your cluster to react to changes in resource demand more elastically and efficiently.
 content_type: concept
 weight: 40
-hide_summary: true # Listed separately in section index
 ---

 <!-- overview -->